-UNNATURAL CAUSES, by the English forensic pathologist Richard Shepherd (på svenska översatt till ”Onaturlig död.
+UNNATURAL CAUSES, by the English forensic pathologist Richard Shepherd (translated into Swedish as "Onaturlig död.
 Liv och död - en rättspatologs memoarer").

 This is an affectionate and tender autobiographical book, encompassing many internationally notable cases that span the entirety of the author's professional life.